Bailey Heath

 Graduation from Gettysburg College in May 2019.

 Hello!
-Starting in Fall 2024, I will be a lecturer in the mathematics department at Yale University.
+I am a lecturer in the mathematics department at Yale University.
 I am very passionate about both the teaching and research of mathematics.
 My research interests lie in algebra, algebraic geometry, and number theory.
 Furthermore, I am excited to be a member of the Project NExT cohort beginning in 2024!

 I completed my PhD in mathematics in May 2024 at the University of South Carolina (USC) in Columbia, SC., where my PhD advisor was Dr. Alexander Duncan.